Bougakov/Micromake-D1-3D-printer/calibrating.md

 G28 ; return back home
 ~~~~

 Have you noticed the `Z20` in each of ten coordinates?
-It made the head to stop 20mm over the glass (at least, printer thought that it was 20mm...) and allowed me to move the head down manually using LCD screen menu, `Position` -> `Z position`.
+It made the head to stop 20mm over the glass (at least, printer thought that it was 20mm...) and allowed me to move the head down manually using LCD screen menu, `Configuration` -> `Z calib.` -> `Z position`.

 If the nozzle touched the glass plate firmly, but the LCD screen showed me that the distance was still, say, 1.23mm, I entered **negative** 1.23 value into the form.

-There is only one caveat. `Position` -> `Z position` will not let you dive below zero.
-That's a problem - because if it shows zero height and your print nozzle is still in the air, you can't precisely measure the distance.
-Soultion?
-Before running the calibration, **add 10mm to `Z max length [mm]` value** in the printer's memory (EEPROM) and home the effector.
-Then, if your nozzle touched the glass, and the screen shows 1**1.23**mm, enter **negative 1.23mm** into the form.
-If the nozzle touched the glass and the screen reads value below 10mm, say, 8mm, enter **positive** 2mm in the form (10mm minus 8mm equals 2mm).
+If the glass is too far away, the value on LCD screen becomes **negative** when I finally touch the bed.
+In that case I enter the **positive** number in the form.
+I.e. if the LCD screen reads `-1.22`, I enter `1.22` into the online form for that point.

 If you did everything right, you must have corrective values for each of the ten test points.

 Hit *Calculate* under the form, it will give you the following output, **which needs to be saved to appropriate fields in EEPROM memory of the printer**.
-Make sure you enter the values with decimal point, not comma.
+Make sure you enter the values with **decimal point, not comma**.
 This is important for Russian users, because Russian version of Windows makes decumal numbers display in the former way - if you blindly will copy&paste the values, you will confuse your printer.

 Value | What to do with it:
 --- | ---